Mochimochi07/Readme/FAQ/FAQS.md

 i just like rice cakes and i found about Charlotte Katakuri in One Piece.
-Yeah, the one that can see through the future and has rice cake power. i just saw that we were quite similar since he has a big mouth and he also likes donuts. not to mention katakuri can easily win eating contests easily. i also won before through the use of some techniques. thats just how i made it.
+Yeah, the one that can see through the future and has rice cake power. i just saw that we were quite similar since he has a big mouth and he also likes donuts. not to mention katakuri can easily win eating contests through the use of his big mouth. i also won before through the use of some techniques. thats just how i made it.